-Join Dan Gookin for an in-depth discussion in this video Solution: Copying to a thumb drive, part of Organizing Files and Folders in Windows 10.
+Join Dan Gookin for an in-depth discussion in this video Solution: Copying to a thumb drive, part of Windows 10: Organizing Files and Folders.

 (light ambient music)…- [Instructor] This challenge's solution works…very quickly if you created a correspondence library…as demonstrated in another movie.…Start by inserting the thumb drive.…Dismiss any notification that pops up.…In the Exercise Files folder, open the shortcut…to the corresondence library.…If you didn't create this shortcut…then navigate to the Libraries folder from the address bar.…Press Control + A to select all the documents,…that's all the correspondence documents,…and you can right click on any selected document,…choose Send To, and on this computer…the thumb drive is drive H, the files are copied over.…